jundalisay/spblist/content/en/research/descartes/meteors/discourse-04c.md

 The vapors rising from the waters are much more humid and thicker than those rising from the lands.

-There is always much more air and exhalations among the latter.
+There is always much more air and exhalations [ionized air] among the latter.
 Hence, the same storms are usually more violent on the water than on land, and the same wind can be dry in one country and humid in another.

 The south winds are humid almost everywhere.
 But they are dry in Egypt, where only the dry and burnt lands of the rest of Africa provide them with material.